 The lengthy and slow smoking process does a number of things to the meat.
 It lets the connective tissue or gristle (collagen), which is a property that makes meat tough, soften, and become converted into a number of sugars.
 This cycle also imparts sweetness to the meat and at the same time, makes it tender.

 The best meats for smoking are usually meats that are tougher cuts like the brisket and whole turkey.
 Here are some suggestions for smoking that you can try out with your meat smoker.

 The woods used in smoking pork ribs are apple and hickory.
-As soon as the meats are smoked, they turn into lovely, moist and tender hunks of meat with a complex flavor that has a hint of sweetness.
+As soon as the meats are smoked, they turn into lovely, moist, and tender chunks of meat with a complex flavor that has a hint of sweetness.

 Butchers and meatpackers split them, and they are often sold individually, but it is easy to find a section in one piece.
 Many like to separate the segments for cooking, but experts often say that smoking them whole will provide a better flavor.
 If you want to smoke them whole, you have to consider the size of your smoker.

 People love Cornish or rock hens and serve them together with potatoes, vegetables, and rice.
-It packs plenty of flavor compared to turkey or chicken.
+It packs plenty of flavors compared to turkey or chicken.

 You have to keep in mind that in order to get a great output with brisket, you have to allow the meat to undergo a long and slow smoking process; the breakdown of collagen will take some time.
 Brisket does not entail a lot of preparation though.
 You can also add rubs or brine the meat.

 Another food item included in the list of meats for smoking is turkey.
 The whole turkey that was cooked with the smoking process has a sweetish, creamy taste that is capable of absorbing the wood smoke.
 However, it will require some prep work before the smoking process.
 You have to first brine the meat in order to avoid it drying up while smoking.